No doctor found

 Cochlear implant surgery should be viewed as the first step in a long process.
 Parents should understand that their participation is crucial in their child’s educational process so that the most benefit can be achieved.

-Children with cochlear implants need support services from a number of professionals for educational and speech language development.
-The amount of support needed is variable from one child to the next.
-A child's performance with a cochlear implant cannot be predicted.
+Children with cochlear implants need support services from a number of professionals for educational and speech development.
+The amount of support needed varies from one child to other.
+A child’s performance with a cochlear implant cannot be predicted.
 Each child will have varied performance with the cochlear implant.
 However, providing the right support services and environment can optimize learning and development.
-It is important to remember that it can take up to one year after the implant is activated for distinct changes to show in a child's ability to communicate.
+It is important to remember that it can take up to one year after the implant is activated for distinct changes to show in a child’s ability to communicate.